hdquemada/hdquemada.github.io/_pages/cv.md

 Notices of allowance received on others.

 [//]: # (This javascript adds a button to go back to the top)
-<button style="background-color:yellow" onclick="getBackToBeginning()"> Click here to go back to the top of the page
+<button style="background-color:#C0B283" onclick="getBackToBeginning()"> Click here to go back to the top of the page
 </button>
 <script>
 function getBackToBeginning() { window.scrollTo(0, 0);